The Common Challenge of Protecting Legacy Technologies & Private Resources

 - remote desktop servers (RDP, Citrix, Windows Remote Desktop Services)

-- databases servers, such as Microsoft SQL Server, MySQL, Oracle and PostgreSQL
+- databases servers, (Microsoft SQL Server, MySQL, Oracle, PostgreSQL, etc.)

 - file sharing servers

-- web apps on web servers
+- custom web apps on web servers

 Updated 11 days ago